DIE-KAVALLERIE/magento2-product-image-fix/README.md

 Product Image Fix
 ===================

-### Fixes Magento 2 GitHub issue #6803

 This module is meant as temporary fix for [the issue #6803](https://github.com/magento/magento2/issues/6803).
-So after installing this module the method Product::addImageToMediaGallery should work as expected.
+So after installing this module the method Product::addImageToMediaGallery should work as expected when saving an product per product repository.

 **Please note:**
 When Magento Inc. will have fixed this issue then this module should be uninstalled!